Wednesday, April 22, 2020 at 4:30pm

 29 East Ave, Ithaca, NY 14850, USA

-An interdisciplinary scholar, Rooks' work explores how race and gender both impact and are impacted by popular culture, social history and political life in the United States.
+Noliwe Rooks is an interdisciplinary scholar whose work explores how race and gender both impact and are impacted by popular culture, social history and political life in the United States.
 Specifically, Rooks works on the cultural and racial implications of beauty, fashion and adornment.
 In addition, her work explores race, capitalism and education, as well as Black women and material culture.

 The author of four books and numerous articles, essays and OpEd’s, Rooks has received funding from the Ford Foundation, the Mellon Foundation and the Woodrow Wilson Center to aid in her research.
 She lectures frequently at colleges and universities around the country and is a frequent contributor to popular outlets such as The New York Times, The Washington Post, The Chronicle of Higher Education, Time Magazine and NPR.